 If you premake the dough, you can store that in the freezer for up to two months.
 I love using this method if I know I’ll be slammed come the holidays and — you know what, I’ve got some more make-ahead tips for you.
 So let’s move on to:

 Believe it or not, cookies can be make-ahead friendly!
 Especially if you utilize the wonders of the freezer.

 Simply make the dough, skip the chilling stage, roll into balls, and set on a parchment-lined tray that fits in your freezer.
-Cover and freeze until solid.
-Then store your cookie dough balls in an airtight container.
+Cover with plastic wrap and freeze until solid.
+Then store your cookie dough balls in a one-gallon resealable bag.

-To bake, toss them on a lined cookie sheet and bake like normal until done.
+To bake double chocolate snowballs recipe, toss them on a lined cookie sheet and bake like normal until done.
 Christmas never tasted so easy!